angelikayoder/Udacity-Projects/my-neighborhood/README.md

 # My Neighborhood Project

 This is Angelika Yoder's "My Neighborhood" project for Udacity's Front End Nanodegree Program.
 It's a map app, built with React,  that shows you Czech resturants on Chicago's West Side.
-You can filter the list of restaurants, which is provided through the Foursquare API), by typing in the search box on the left side.
+You can filter the list of restaurants, which is provided through the Foursquare API, by typing in the search box on the left side.

 To get started viewing the project: